SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/index.md

 ## [Computational Systems](systems.md)

-JGI users have access to the main computational system at NERSC, Cori, as well as the Denovo cluster.
+JGI users have access to the main computational system at NERSC, Cori.
+This access includes a JGI exclusive partition named Genepool QOS and a purpose built large RAM node partition named ExVivo.

 ## [Filesystems](filesystems.md)